discordjs/discord.js/packages/ws/README.md

 ## About

-`@discordjs/ws` is a powerful wrapper around Discord's gateway
+`@discordjs/ws` is a powerful wrapper around Discord's gateway.

 ## Installation